 Capital Gains Tax & Losses

-The IRS differentiates between long-term capital gains (on assets held for over one year before selling) and short-term capital gains (sold within one year or less).
-The tax rate for long-term capital gains is lower than short-term.
-You may be required to make estimated payments, if you have substantial capital gains.
+The IRS identifies long-term capital gains as assets held for more than one year after purchase; short-term capital gains are assets sold within one year or less of purchase.
+Long-term capital gains have a lower tax rate than short-term.
+The tax rate could be as high as 39.6% for short-term gains and either 0%, 15%, or 20% for long-term gains.
+You may be required to make estimated payments if you have substantial capital gains.

 If you have capital losses on investment property, you can claim no more than $3,000 per year ($1,500 if you are married filing jointly).
 If your total loss is over $3,000, you can carry it over to the next year and treat it as though you incurred it that year.